maheshwaghmare/copy-the-code/readme.txt

 1. Install the <code>Copy Anything to Clipboard</code> plugin either via the WordPress plugin directory, or by uploading the files to your server at <code>wp-content/plugins</code>.

 == Changelog ==

+= 1.4.1 =

+* Fix: Added support for IOS devices.
+Reported by @radiocure1

 = 1.4.0 =
 * New: Added option 'Copy Content As' to copy the content as either HTML or Text.